docbyte-com/nuxeo-core/modules/platform/nuxeo-elasticsearch/nuxeo-elasticsearch-audit/README.md

 The original Audit service uses a JPA sequence to assign each audit entry a unique id.

-In the Elasticsearch implementation, an alternate sequence generation system is used : `nuxeo-platform-uidgen-opensearch1`.
+In the Elasticsearch implementation, an alternate sequence generation system is used : `KeyValueStoreUIDSequencer`.

 ## Data Migration